-As a new property owner, you are required to pay property taxes on this real estate.
-It is taxed each year by a variety of jurisdictions including the county, city and school district.
-As a new purchaser, you need to notify the taxing authorities of your ownership so that the tax rolls will reflect the change.
+The tax offices watch deed filings and update their tax records but as a new purchaser, you may need to notify the taxing authorities of your ownership in the chance that the deed filing is missed.
 You may do this by contacting the appropriate tax appraisal district in your county from the following list:

 Collin County Appraisal District – 469-742-9200 – www.collincad.org

 Dallas County Appraisal District – 214-631-0520 – www.dallascad.org

 Denton County Appraisal District – 940-349-3800 – www.dentoncad.com

 Ellis County Appraisal District – 972-937-3552 – www.elliscad.org

 Grayson County Appraisal District – 903-893-9673 – www.graysonappraisal.org

 Hunt County Appraisal District – 903-454-3510 – www.hunt-cad.org

 Johnson County Appraisal District – 817-648-3000 – www.johnsoncad.com

 Kaufman County Appraisal District – 972-932-6081 – www.kaufman-cad.org